What is Social Accreditation Theory?

 Social Accreditation

 The process by which individuals or groups receive validation, recognition, or endorsement for their behaviors, beliefs, or identities based on prevailing social norms, values, or expectations.
-This validation can be explicit, such as through verbal praise or recognition, or implicit, such as through acceptance into a group or adherence to shared customs.
+Implicit accreditation refers to unspoken, often subconscious, validations or sanctions based on societal or group norms.
+In contrast, explicit accreditation involves overt recognition or endorsement, typically through formalized processes or rituals.
 Accreditation in this context can influence an individual's self-perception, status within a group, and overall psychological well-being.

 Social Validation